Updated: January 20, 2022

 Most people reach as far as this stage, but then they hold back and return to their status quo.
 It can be out of fear, doubts about their plan, lack of self-belief, or sometimes, they simply lose their momentum.

 Realize that there’s never going to be the right moment and you’ll never be perfectly ready to take that leap.
 So, jump off the cliff and trust that you’ve done enough to prepare.
-At this point, there’s really only one thing you need to do” and that’s to start.
+At this point, there’s only one thing you need to do” and that’s to start.

 Remember that you will fail and make mistakes along the way, it’s guaranteed.
 But don’t readily quit when that happens because it’s all a normal part of the second act, and your story continues.
-March forward and focus on your progress; because success also includes the journey, and not just about reaching a destination.
+March forward and focus on your progress; because success also includes the journey, and is not just about reaching a destination.

 This article also appeared in MoneySense Magazine.